nabilalibou/online_bci_mi/README.md

 left arm, the right arm and the right leg.

-Ultimately the idea is to create a real-time BCI able to accurately and robustly classify the different limb movements (motor execution) and imagined movements (motor imagery) to operate commands (rock, paper, scissor) on a graphical user interface of a game.
+Ultimately the idea is to create a real-time BCI able to accurately and robustly classify the different limb movements (motor execution) and imagined movements (motor imagery) using very little data to train with.
+The final application has yet to be defined, but my first thought was to operate the commands of a little rock-paper-scissor game displayed with a graphical user interface.

 The first part is an offline study of the recorded EEG signals in order to test different preprocessing and various classification strategies.
-The second part is to perform online analysis and decoding using [MNE-realtime](https://github.com/mne-tools/mne-realtime).
+The second part is to perform online analysis and decoding using [MNE-lsl](https://github.com/mne-tools/mne-lsl).

 # Installation